It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 - Decreased levels of platelets that are responsible for forming blood clots or white blood cells.
 It should be noted that white blood cells help fight infection.

-- Poor liver function causing forgetfulness and confusion or encephalopathy.
+- The poor liver function causes forgetfulness and confusion or encephalopathy.

 - Ascites (or fluid buildup in your abdomen).